Seminar on Geometry, Probability, and Computing

 The format: First 30 mins will be an introduction that is accessible to students and faculty from math, cs, and engineering.
 Then we have a 5 mins break.
 After the break we have a 45 mins seminar talk.

-In Fall 2023 we had to take a break due to a combination of constraints on the organizers.
+In 2023 we had to take a break due to a combination of constraints on the organizers.

 We hope to be back and running in 2024, please stay tuned.